ossama971/Automatic-Hand-Sanitizer-Dispenser/README.md

 # Automatic-Hand-Sanitizer-Dispenser
-#### A device using ultrasound to detect hand and dispense sanitizer
+#### An arduino prototype device that uses ultrasound to detect hand within suitable range to dispense sanitizer